time-link/timelink-kleio/.qoder/repowiki/en/content/Project Overview/Core Services/Core Services.md

 - Not found resource
   - Symptom: 404 Not Found
-  - Resolution: Verify path resolves to an existing file or directory under the user’s sources scope
+  - Resolution: Verify path resolves to an existing file or directory under the user's sources scope

 - Translation failures
   - Symptom: Errors/warnings in report; status indicates E/W